cschli/country-word-guess/README.md

 # Word-Guess-Game
-homework week 3

-The third homework for web developer's bootcamp is a simple hang man word guessing game.

 After going into the page, begin by guessing a letter based on the initial word "_ _ _ _" that you will be guessing.